Project-MONAI/tutorials/auto3dseg/tasks/instance22/README.md

 # INSTANCE22 Dataset

-This repository provides a benmarking guide and recipe to train the template algorithms, validation performance, and is tested and maintained by NVIDIA.
+This repository provides a benchmarking guide and recipe to train the template algorithms, validation performance, and is tested and maintained by NVIDIA.

 ## Task Overview